adamblan/cs-ms-teaching-track/_people/kendra-walther.md

 research: DEI, Accessibility
 recommendation: Talk to as many folks as you can to figure out environment
 developed-interest: Always been interested in teaching and learning
-career-path: My path has been completely circuitous.
+academic-path: My path has been completely circuitous.
 I'm happy to share my story and path with people who ask.
 last-updated: 2022
 appmaterials:
 ---